Spirituality & The Brain (Home Page)

 The trailer for the Lady Vampire showed Ryan (the investigator who used Shakti) saying that Shakti was much more powerful that he expected.
 In all probability, the local environment contributed to his very powerful experience, as well as the quiet state of the geomagnetic field.
 (Geomagnetic quiet contributes to paranormal experiences, according to the Tectonic strain theory of unusual events. link)

-In point of fact, Ryan did two sessions with a 90 minue interval between them.
+In point of fact, Ryan did two sessions with a 90-minute interval between them.
 He used the amygdala signal over the front-end of the temporal lobes.

 The show’s crew noted the geomagnetic level at the time of the session shown in the “Lady Vampire” episode, and reported it to Shakti tech support.
-You can check the current Geomagnetic levels HERE.
+You can check the current Geomagnetic levels through the NOAA.

 Other Pages On This Site: